 The standard tax year is the calendar year.
 However, different accounting year-ends can be used if approval is obtained from the authorities.

-The annual final CIT return and the audited financial statements must be filed no later than 90 days from the end of the financial year.
+The annual final CIT return and the audited financial statements must be filed no later than the last day of the third month as of the ending date of a calendar year or a financial year.

 Payment of tax